2 Application environment

 An Oskari-based frontend application includes the Oskari framework code and a selection of bundles that implement functionalities for the application.
 Bundles have a lifecycle and are started in sequence.
 Bundles can communicate with each other using events, requests and services.
 The framework code of Oskari provides the messaging system for events, requests and service registry but also an API which bundles need to implement so they can be included in an Oskari based application like having lifecycle functions/a starting point that can be called when the functionality is started.

-The sequence diagram below explains what happens in the frontend initialisation process (try reloading the page if it's not rendered properly).
+The sequence diagram below explains what happens in the frontend initialization process (try reloading the page if the diagram is not rendered properly).

 .
 The GetAppSetup

-response lists all the bundles that should be started for that specific application and the configuration and state of those bundles (like which layers are on the map and what are the coordinates for the center of the map etc).
-The frontend then proceeds with starting the requested bundles with the included configuration in sequence until the whole application has been started.
+response lists all the bundles that should be started for that specific application and includes the configuration and state of those bundles (like which layers are on the map and what are the coordinates for the center of the map etc).
+The application to start is noted by an UUID when the page is opened (usually a parameter on the page URL) but the server has several options to default an appsetup based on user role etc. The frontend then proceeds with starting the requested bundles with the included configuration in sequence until the whole application has been started.
 An event is triggered after each started bundle and another once the whole application has been started that enables programmatically react to such lifecycle events.

 The bundle called mapfull

-is usually a starting point for the bundle sequence as it creates the map implementation that most functionalities expect to be present to be useful.
+is usually a starting point for the bundle sequence as it creates the map implementation that most functionalities expect to be present when started.

 Bundle functionality